All Episodes

 Yeah, I said it.

-Maxwell's now.
+Maxwell's mouth.

 That's right.

-Not necessarily, alright?
+Not necessarily, all right?

-These people think they're God, because no one, there are no checks and balances.
+These people think they're God because no one, there are no checks and balances.

 What happened on Sunday night to the astronauts was not supposed to happen.